Support for giving up smoking

 Support process

-The psychologist/stop smoking advisor mainly focuses on changing and maintaining behaviours.
+The psychologist/stop smoking advisor mainly focuses on changing and maintaining behaviour.
 They also look at the use of aids with you.
 During the first and the follow-up consultations, your specific needs will be looked at to optimise and support the stop smoking process.

 Growing up smoke-free